TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 For this lab and the following milestone 2, we provide you with an initial editor project.
 This project is a common starting point for all of you.
-It includes
+It includes:

-* a parse table `assignment1/MiniJava.tbl` which passes all syntax tests,
+* a parse table `common/Minimal.tbl` which passes all syntax tests,
-* a corresponding signature `assignment1/MiniJava.str` and a
+* a corresponding signature `common/src-gen/signatures/MiniJava-sig.str`,
-* pretty-printing definition `assignment1/pp.rtree`.
+* a pretty-printing definition `common/src-gen/pp/MiniJava-pp.str`, and a
+* content-completion definition `common/src-gen/completions/MiniJava-esv.esv`.

 ### Objectives